emarquezz/Enchulame_el_ipynb/README.md

 ## Customization
-You can customize the colors used for different levels of markdown titles by modifying the colors argument when calling the cutiepy_nb function.
+You can customize the colors used for different levels of markdown titles by modifying the colors argument when calling the cutipy_nb function.

 ## Contributing
 Contributions are welcome!
 Please feel free to open an issue or submit a pull request.